MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/order/Mplify W99.1 - LSO Service Ordering Management API - Developer Guide.md

 responsibility to update or correct any information in this publication.
-No representation or warranty, expressed or implied, is made by Mplify concerning the completeness, accuracy, or applicability of any information contained herein and no liability of any kind shall be assumed by Mplift as a result of reliance upon such information.
+No representation or warranty, expressed or implied, is made by Mplify concerning the completeness, accuracy, or applicability of any information contained herein and no liability of any kind shall be assumed by Mplify as a result of reliance upon such information.

 The information contained herein is intended to be used without modification by